-Checkpoint-on-Failure (CoF) [33] is a strategy that combines AFBT and rollback recovery.
+Checkpoint-on-failure (CoF) (Bland et al., 2012) is a strategy that combines AFBT and rollback recovery.
 CoF does not save periodic checkpoints, instead they are triggered by node faults.
 Correct nodes save a checkpoint and stop the current execution.
-A new instance starts and the system (i) recovers the checkpoints of the correct nodes, and (ii) use an ABFT technique to recover data from faulty nodes.
+A new instance starts and the system recovers the checkpoints of the correct nodes, and use an ABFT technique to recover data from faulty nodes.

-An ABFT scheme that can be applied to a class of applications - instead of a specific application - has also been proposed [34].
-The authors mention that their purpose is to overcome one of the disadvantages of ABFT, which they call its "non-universality", i.e. the fact that the technique is tied to a single specific application or algorithm.
+Kabir and Goswami (2016) proposed an ABFT scheme that can be applied to an entire class of applications - instead of a specific application.
+The authors mention that their purpose is to overcome one of the disadvantages of ABFT, called 'non-universality', i.e., the fact that the technique is tied to a single specific application or algorithm.
 They propose an ABFT strategy that they call generic in the sense that it can be applied to a multiple parallel applications which present similar algorithmic and/or communication patterns.

-In [35] the authors propose ABFT techniques to reduce the overhead of making heterogeneous systems based on GPU accelerators fault-tolerant.
+Chen et al. (2016) propose ABFT techniques to reduce the overhead of making heterogeneous systems based on GPU accelerators fault-tolerant.
 Their ABFT scheme takes into consideration both computing and memory storage faults.
-Recently, ABFT has also been applied to tolerate data errors in the context of machine learning and also computer vision [36].
+Recently, ABFT has also been applied to tolerate data errors in the context of machine learning and also computer vision (Roffe and George, 2020).